N4si/cka-ckad-workshop/content/5/README.md

 This approach allows you to expose the `frontend` deployment with a NodePort service on port 30004 for external access.

 </details>

-Feel free to use this question and answer in your documentation.
-Let me know if you need further assistance!